westerndigitalcorporation/HiFiveExampleCode/MotionTriggeredAudioMessagePlayer/README.md

 ## Assembly

-### Arduino Wave Shield
+### Arduino Audio Wave Shield
-The wave shield requires a few modifications to allow the serial peripheral interface (SPI) to work with the HiFive board.
+The audio wave shield requires a few modifications to allow the serial peripheral interface (SPI) to work with the HiFive board.
 Jumpers must be connected between the points specified in the table below.

 | JP13 | GPIO | SPI Signal |
 | -----| -----| ---------- |